Dessert for one? Or two? Or twenty? It’s possible (and super easy) with this Single Serving Peach Crisp.

 Ready in 25 minutes

 Why, hello there!
 Long time, no see.
 I’ve been kinda M.I.A. over the past few months, haven’t I?
 Don’t worry, it has nothing to do with me not wanting to write here (oh, do I want to write here!).
 It has everything to do with the fact that I am drowning in produce to preserve!
-I don’t think I quite realized how much my life was going to revolve around blanching, chopping, canning, freezing, and drying food when I signed on for the 1000 Jar Project.
+I don’t think I quite realized how much my life was going to revolve around blanching, chopping, canning, freezing, and drying food when I signed on for all this preserving.

 We live in a day and age where we don’t need to preserve all of our own food for the winter, so canning is just a fun hobby for the vast majority of us.
 And like all things in life, our hobbies need to be approached with moderation or they stop being fun.
 I’m pretty much the queen of taking my hobbies, blowing them out of proportion, and sucking all the fun out of them.